Generating a Wallet

 To generate the address for a numbered account, use pcli view address:

-$ cargo run --quiet --release --bin pcli view address 0
+$ pcli view address 0

 penumbrav2t1...